zctea0201/deep-tea-auth/README.md

 ## 📊 Dataset Description (`image.zip`)
-The `image.zip` archive contains all LC-MS metabolomic data transformed into 2D image representations.
+The `image-part1.zip` and `image-part2.zip` archives contains all LC-MS metabolomic data transformed into 2D image representations.
 The dataset is organized by image resolution and simulated analytical drift conditions to test model robustness.

 ### Naming Convention
 Folders are named using the format: `image_[resolution]_[condition]`